jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

 This allows users to select from three profiles, each with their own environment (defined by each Docker image in the configuration above).
-This is equivalent to the following configuration using `extraCongig` to directly define configuration for KubeSpawner:
+This is equivalent to the following configuration using `hub.extraConfig.someConfigName` to directly define configuration for KubeSpawner:

 .. code-block:: yaml